paulstothard/seq_to_json/README.md

 # seq_to_json
-Extracts feature information from GenBank and EMBL files and converts to JSON.

-Designed to parse poorly formatted GenBank and EMBL files.
+Converts a raw, FASTA, GenBank, or EMBL file to an easy-to-parse JSON file.
+Feature information is included in the output from GenBank and EMBL files.

 ## Usage

 ```
 usage: seq_to_json.py [-h] [-o OUTPUT] [-s] input

-Extracts feature information from GenBank and EMBL files and converts to JSON
+Converts a raw, FASTA, GenBank, or EMBL file to an easy-to-parse JSON file.

 positional arguments:
-  input                 GenBank or EMBL file to parse
+  input                 Raw, FASTA, GenBank, or EMBL file to parse

 options:
   -h, --help            show this help message and exit